Ballia district: Culture

 Ballia is also considered as a holy Hindu city.
 It has big and small temples.
 Bhrigu temple in Bhrigu Ashram is a temple where Bhrigu Muni was supposed to reside.
 Bhrigu muni is the one who according to ancient Hindu texts hit Lord Vishnu on his chest.
 Behind Bhrigu Ashram earlier River Ganga used to flow.
-A Dadri Mela (fair) is still held annually in the winter season and people from all around the Ballia and neighboring districts come here to visit it.
+A Dadri mela (fair) is still held annually in the winter season,which is Asia's 2nd largest fair and people from all around the Ballia and many neighboring districts and even from other states come here to visit it.
 It lasts about a month.
-Ballia is also famous for Sudist Baba Ashram which is located near to Raniganj Bazaar, Maharaj baba Ashram [Tiwari ke milki], and one more popular place Sri Khapadia Baba Ashram is located in Sankirtan nagar near to village Sripalpur which is popular religious place.
-Ballia is also known for "Sonadih ka Mela" which is held every year in the month of April for 15 days.

 Cuisine

 Ballia is famous for its dish, Litti Chokha.
 It's popularly served in many stalls and restaurants across the city.

 Puri of this region is popular because of its large size.
 It is served in marriages, and other functions.